ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

 To validate the core theorems of ISFL, we investigate the evolution of the multiplier $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ in Theorem \ref{thm1-bound}, which involves the effects of carrying out local importance sampling.
 The theoretical minimum of $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ and the real $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ solved by Theorem \ref{thm2-opt}-\ref{thm3-opt-Gamma} are plotted in Fig. \ref{fig-thm-val}, respectively.
 Both theoretical minimum $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ and experimental $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ decrease with the global epoch.
 This verifies the reasonability of Theorem \ref{thm1-bound}: Local importance sampling with optimal weights $\{w^k_j\}$ reduces the multiplier $\rho_{\mathcal{T}}(\boldsymbol{q}^k)$ in \eqref{thm1-ineq}.
 In this way, the upper bound of the gradient norm is minimized, and the convergence is strengthened.
 Moreover, it is easy to confirm that the theoretical optimum and the experimental values of ISFL show same tendency.
 Two curves get closer and converge stably to a small value as the progress carries on.
 This indicates that the theoretical optimum $\rho_{\mathcal{T}}(\boldsymbol{q}^{k*})$ and the proposed solutions are consistent.
 Thus, we deem that the problem $\mathcal P^k_{\mathcal{T}}$ is well solved by Theorem \ref{thm2-opt} and Theorem \ref{thm3-opt-Gamma}.

 Next, we conduct client-level analysis of importance sampling weights.
-With the random seeds fixed, Fig. \ref{fig-q} presents the evolution of the local sampling probability $\{q^k_i\}$ under GradNorm-IS and ISFL on selected clients.
+With the random seeds fixed, Fig. \ref{fig-q} presents the evolution of the local sampling probability $\{q^k_i\}$ under ISFedAvg and ISFL on selected clients.
 Fig. \ref{fig-gnis-q} clearly reveals why gradient norm based IS schemes fail for NN models.
-Though the categories with large gradient norms take over the most sampling proportion, the gradients of the updated model still remains.
-In other words, utilizing a data sample frequently in local training does not guarantee that its gradient on the updated model will reduce in future BP steps.
+Though the categories with large gradient norms are upper-sampled for training, the gradients of these categories still remain large norm.
+In other words, especially for FL with neural network models, utilizing a data sample more frequently in local training does not guarantee that its gradient on the updated model will reduce in future local training, which is also because periodical aggregation wipes away the efforts that the local models take to reduce the gradients of training samples.
 Therefore, we tend to explain that sampling methods based on GradNorm might not be well compatible with the FL systems using deep learning models such as NNs.
-On the contrary, as shown in Fig. \ref{fig-is-q}, ISFL seems to carry out a proper sampling strategy.
-By Algorithm \ref{alg:isfl}, ISFL updates the local IS weights synchronously with the communication rounds.
+On the contrary, as shown in Fig. \ref{fig-is-q}, ISFL seems to carry out a proper sampling strategy and the sampling probability curves seem more i.i.d. as well as adaptive patterns.
+According to Algorithm \ref{alg:isfl}, ISFL updates the local IS weights synchronously with the communication rounds.
 Each client adopts its latest IS weights for the local training epochs.
 One can observe that the IS probabilities of different categories change dynamically.
-As shown, ISFL does not simply carry the re-weighting (RW-IS) to sample the data of each category uniformly.
+As shown, ISFL does not simply carry the re-weighting (Uniform-IS) to sample the data of each category uniformly.
 Some categories are always sampled with a large probability, while some are occasionally re-weighted to nearly 0 probability.
 Moreover, the experiments illustrate that some categories with large proportion will be down-sampled but still get a large IS probability than uniform sampling, e.g., Category 1 for Client 7.
 Meanwhile, some categories with small proportion will be highly up-sample such as Category 3 for Client 10.
 The experimental results meet the conclusion in Theorems \ref{thm2-opt} and \ref{thm3-opt-Gamma}: According to \eqref{thm2-q_star}, the categories with larger global proportion or smaller empirical gradient Lipschitz might be utilized more frequently in local training.